 It’s a short rest period for the musicians and conductor; they’ll need a break to re-charge their batteries for the second half!
 It’s also a nice break for you to use the facilities, enjoy a drink or a snack at the lobby concession.

-For Palace Series concerts, Orchestra Lumos Donors of $1,500 or more, have exclusive access to the Luminary Lounge in the Founder’s Room during intermission on both Saturdays and Sundays for wine and light refreshments.
+For Palace Series concerts, Orchestra Lumos Donors of $1,500 or more typically have exclusive access to the Luminary Lounge in the Founder’s Room during intermission on Saturdays and Sundays for wine and light refreshments.

 Can I bring my kids?

 Kids and students ages 4-22 are welcome to the Palace Series Sunday afternoon concerts for FREE with an accompanying paid adult ticket.
-(For the May 25, 2025 Our Common World concert, featuring Yo-Yo Ma, there is a limit of 2 children.)
-You know your child best, concerts can be as long as 2 hours.
-This can be a long time to sit through a concert.
-We just ask that you be mindful of the audience around you and should you need to leave the hall for a bit, you are welcome to do so.
+(Unfortunately for Toy Story in Concert and Our Common World featuring Yo-Yo Ma, free children’s tickets are not available.)
+You know your child best – concerts can be as long as 2 hours which can be a long time for them to sit through a concert.
+We ask that you be mindful of the audience around you and should you need to leave the hall for a bit, you are welcome to do so.

 Where can I go to learn more about orchestral music?

-There are so many resources!
-It depends what you are looking for.
+There are many resources.
 Here are a few of our favorite fun and interesting sites that won’t make you feel like you are studying back in college:

 www.wshu.org – go to hear live stream of their classical music shows and various interviews